 - Functional specification

 By carrying out system testing, you can ensure the application complies with all requirements.
+If you hesitate about your results, you might need a software development consulting to double check your system.
 This will positively affect user experiences because all software components will correspond to their expectations and needs.

 4. Acceptance testing